vishal-chandra/chip8/README.md

 Topics: Bitmasking, C++ `BitmaskType`, probability distributions in C++, bytecode and CPU instructions, clocking emulated CPUs, low-level implementations of loops and functions.

 ## TODO
-1. Add draw flag for display refresh
+- [x] Add draw flag for display refresh
-2. Restrict display refresh to 60hz
+- [ ] Restrict display refresh to 60hz
-3. Update timing command line arg to be clock speed
+- [ ] Update timing command line arg to be clock speed
-4. Add automatic testing instructions and test catalog
+- [x] Add automatic testing instructions and test catalog
-5. Investigate Metteo/Tronix test failure
+- [ ] Investigate Metteo/Tronix test failure

+## Testing
+The makefile for this project is set up to automatically run all test ROMs in `./ROMs/tests` relative to the test binary.
+After one test window is closed, the next will open.

+Current test catalog:
+-BonCoder
+-Corax
+-IBM Logo
+-Mikolay Delay Test
+-Metteo/Tronix
+-Particles
+-Skosulor
+-Timendus

 ## References